Vientiane, Laos’ modern capital

 My opinion about Vientiane

 Vientiane is pleasant enough, but it doesn’t have Luang Prabang’s wonderful culture and energy— there’s a reason that Luang Prabang is a UNESCO World Heritage Site, and Vientiane isn’t.
 And the scenery near Vientiane is not as good as what this stunningly beautiful country offers elsewhere.
 Life is all about choices — every day that you spend in or near Vientiane is one day less that you can spend on the Gibbon Experience, trekking around Luang Namtha, seeing the stunning karst formations in Nong Khiaw and Vang Vieng and the Thakhek Loop, or enjoying the waterfalls near Luang Prabang and all along the Bolaven Loop.
-I found all of thosde places much more fulfilling than Vientiane.
+I found all of those places much more fulfilling than Vientiane.
 The only city in Laos that I find really worth visiting as a destination in itself is Luang Prabang.
 The rest are logistics hubs, a base for getting into the surrounding countryside.

 If your time is short and you’re doing a quick trip to Laos by plane, I would fly into Luang Prabang, not Vientiane.